Skip to content ↓

 Science is taught as five block units per Year Group across all of the Key stage, in line with the Science Programmes of Study from the National Curriculum 2014, delivering a coherent and progressive Science Curriculum.
 Each unit includes a strong focus on the skills of scientific enquiry through an investigative and exploratory approach that makes learning memorable.

 At the start of each unit, concept maps are used to develop an initial assessment of pupils’ prior learning.
-Using this initial assessment, the school’s entitlement map and long term objectives, teachers have the flexibility to plan lessons which meet the needs of the pupils in their class, differentiating for Scientific skills and understanding as well as literacy skills and Special Needs.
+Using this initial assessment, the school’s entitlement map and long-term objectives, teachers have the flexibility to plan lessons which meet the needs of the pupils in their class, differentiating for Scientific skills and understanding as well as literacy, mathematic skills and additional needs as required.
 Planning should not be rigidly set and where possible enquiries should be child led and flexible.
+CUSP Science Learning Modules can be used alongside planning to support where necessary.

 Opportunities to attend off site Science activities or in school activities such as Specialist visitors, Industry, workshops or whole school Science events ensure we offer a broad and wide Science Curriculum.